McGill's Bus Services: Consolidation & expansion (2005–2020)

-Lanarkshire expansion (2016-2020)

-In the summer of 2015, the company announced its plans to double in size by 2020.
-Sandy Easdale said: "It's all about growth and now that were moving forward since the Competition Commission it's about growing McGill's.
-That's the aim - in the next 5 years' double everything.
-We are looking at expanding in Lanarkshire in the near future and we are in discussions with some smaller companies to be buying them out in the area and that will join into McGill's.
-But the good thing about it is that every time McGill's grows outside the area it actually employs people in the Greenock Head Office.
-It's all about employment.
-It would be easy to move our head office elsewhere but we stay in Greenock and we're great supporters of the local economy.
-We're concentrating on our own things and growing our business organically."

-On 20 January 2016, McGill's announced its first acquisition in Monklands area of Lanarkshire, when a deal was reached to purchase the bus routes of McNairn Coaches and JJ Travel for an undisclosed sum.
+On 20 January 2016, McGill's announced its first acquisition in the Monklands area of Lanarkshire, when a deal was reached to purchase the bus routes of McNairn Coaches and JJ Travel for an undisclosed sum.
 The deal included 14 members of staff and a number of vehicles.
-On 2 February 2015, a second acquisition was made with the routes of Arthur's Coaches and D.A.
-Coaches being bought out along with three vehicles.
+Further acquisitions were made on 2 February 2015, with the routes of Arthur's Coaches and D.A.
+Coaches being bought out alongside three vehicles.

 On 30 May 2016, McGills purchased the routes and local service vehicles of Silverdale Coaches.
-On 29 August 2016, the company moved premises from a depot in Blantyre Industrial Estate near Hamilton, South Lanarkshire Hamilton to a new fully refurbished facility in Coatbridge with all services and buses from the Hamilton depot transferring to the new facility.
-A number of revisions were introduced to the Monklands services from this date improving services and connections for passengers.
+On 29 August 2016, the company moved premises from a depot in Blantyre Industrial Estate near Hamilton, South Lanarkshire to a new fully refurbished facility in Coatbridge with all services and buses from the Hamilton depot transferring to the new facility.

-Xplore Dundee & First Scotland East acquisitions (2021-)
+Major acquisitions and FlixBus partnership (2021–)

 On 1 January 2021, McGill's purchased Xplore Dundee and Xplore More from National Express.
 The business continues to trade under the Xplore Dundee brand for bus travel and Xplore More for coach travel.
 The sale involved 350 employees and a fleet of 120 buses at the time.

+McGill's commenced a partnership with German intercity coach operator FlixBus in July 2021, operating an overnight coach service from Glasgow to London via Edinburgh, Newcastle upon Tyne and Sunderland using a fleet of Volvo 9700 coaches.
+The network was expanded in 2022 with the addition of a service from Glasgow to Manchester and an internal service between Glasgow and Aberdeen, the latter becoming subject to a legal dispute in April 2023 between FlixBus and the Stagecoach Group, with Flixbus submitting a complaint to the Competition and Markets Authority accusing Stagecoach of a conflict of interest after their slot at Aberdeen's bus station was withdrawn.
+McGill's began to take delivery of the first of 18 more Volvo 9700 coaches in April 2023, which upon the completion of the order, would bring McGill's FlixBus fleet to a total 25 coaches.
+This order is planned to coincide with the introduction of new coach services operated by McGill's across Scotland, as well as some frequency increases on pre-existing services.